FrancesCoronel/personal-website-v3/_posts/2015-01-06-interview-coding-house.md

 **I got in!**

-Here’s part of the email they sent me...
+Here's part of the email they sent me...

     Congratulations your in!